solana-labs/solana/docs/src/developing/runtime-facilities/sysvars.md

 ## EpochRewards

 The EpochRewards sysvar tracks the progress of epoch rewards distribution.
-The sysvar is created in the first block of the epoch, and lasts for serval blocks while paying out the rewards.
+The sysvar is created in the first block of the epoch, and lasts for several blocks while paying out the rewards.
 When all rewards have been distributed, the sysvar is deleted.
 Unlike other sysvars, which almost always exist on-chain, EpochRewards sysvar only exists during the reward period.
 Therefore, calling